nodejs/node/doc/api/fs.md

   the potentially stale local cache.
 It has a very real impact on I/O performance so using this flag is not recommended unless it is needed.

-  Note that this doesn't turn `fs.openFD()` into a synchronous blocking call.
-  If synchronous operation is desired `fs.openFDSync()` should be used.
+  Note that this doesn't turn `fs.openFileHAndle()` into a synchronous blocking call.
+If synchronous operation is desired `fs.openFileHandleSync()` should be used.

 * `'w'` - Open file for writing.
 The file is created (if it does not exist) or truncated (if it exists).